dimagi/commcare-cloud/hosting_docs/source/changelog/0069-configure-java-17-for-formplayer.md

 ## Change Context
+In preparation for the release of Formplayer Java 17 version, we have shipped a few infrastructure changes through Commcare Cloud.
-This change is to configure Java 17 for Formplayer.
+At this point, the ask to those maintaining CommCare instances is to follow the steps below to configure Java 17 for Formplayer.

 ## Details
-This sets a specific Java version just for formplayer.
-It should only affect the machine that formplayer is on and it shouldn't impact any other
-Java processes running on that machine.
+This change should only affect the machine that Formplayer is on and it shouldn't impact any other Java processes running on that machine.

 ## Steps to update

 1. Update commcare-cloud to the latest version
-2. Add the following setting to the environment's `public.yml` and set its value accordingly:
+2. Add the following setting to the environment's `public.yml`:
     +++
     <pre style="background-color:#f8f8f8" class="code literal-block">
-    formplayer_java_version: &#123;&#123; java_17_bin_path }}/java
+    formplayer_java_version: "&#123;&#123; java_17_bin_path }}/java"
     </pre>
     +++
 3. Update Formplayer